DayVilla/CodexPdfOne/README.md

 ## Features

-- View PDF documents with smooth zooming and panning.
+- View multiple PDF files in a scrollable list.
-- Freehand annotation overlay using `AnnotationView`.
+- Pinch zoom gestures with annotations scaling appropriately.
-- Sample PDF bundled in the `assets` folder.
+- Sample PDFs bundled in the `assets` folder.
 - Ready to extend with form filling, signatures and image placement.

 ## Running